 Art.
-1. All head coaches and assistant coaches shall help promote all WPPA activities and fund raisers.
+1. All head coaches and assistant coaches shall help promote all WPPA activities and fundraisers.

 Art.
-2. Photo day and the picnic date are known months in advance.
+2. Photo day and the end of year celebration dates are known months in advance.
 There should be no reason, barring family illness, not to make these events.

 Art.
-3. Picnic day responsibilities: All coaches are required to pass out their team's trophies, promote the event, and organize or delegate to a team parent the responsibility of organizing the food and nonalcoholic beverages for their team.
+3. End of year celebration responsibilities: All coaches are required to pass out their team's trophies, promote the event, and organize or delegate to a team parent the responsibility of organizing the food and nonalcoholic beverages for their team.
 Coaches should provide for their own seating and tables at the picnic.